benelan/gh-fzf/README.md

 ```

 The [changelog](./CHANGELOG.md) contains a list of features and fixes released
 in each version.
-You can also view the release notes on the command line with:
+You can also view the release notes via `gh-fzf` itself:

 ```sh
 gh fzf changelog